Like Senate, Reps ask Buhari to declare bandits as terrorists

 At the plenary, the chairman of the House Committee on Defence, Babajimi Benson moved a motion of urgent public importance on the matter.

+“Insecurity in Nigeria requires an all-of-government approach.
+Hence, I also urge the President to implement the recommendations of the National Security Summit, which took place in June this year and was officially delivered to Mr President in July.

+“All hands have to be on deck to be able to win this battle against insecurity in all its manifestations.”

-The Speaker, Femi Gbajabiamila, asked if there was any opposition to the motion, the lawmakers chorused, “No!”
+Reacting to the motion, the Speaker, Femi Gbajabiamila asked if there was any opposition to the motion, the lawmakers chorused, “No!”

-The motion was then adopted through a voice vote by the whole House.
+The motion was the adopted through voice vote by the whole House.